What questions should a daycare provider ask parents?

 • On what schedule will your child be at our daycare?

 This question is extremely helpful for your staff and your business.
-By knowing What questions should a daycare provider ask parents?which days are busier than others, it can help you know when you need more staff or who might be more effective for certain days.
+By knowing which days are busier than others, it can help you know when you need more staff or who might be more effective for certain days.
 Some staff may be more effective with fewer children, while others may thrive in a busy environment.
 The only way to know for sure is to have a master schedule with every single child’s schedule.

 Another point of questioning could be holidays that your child will not be scheduled for daycare.
 It may also be important to make your parent aware of any cancellation policies at this point, such as a 24-hour cancellation policy so you can inform your staff in adequate amounts of time.